Generalized Calabi correspondence and complete spacelike surfaces: Twin correspondences

-It is worth to mention that the only ruled minimal surfaces in the Heisenberg space ${\mathrm{Nil}}_{3}=\mathbb{E}^{3}(\mathbb E^{2}, \frac{1}{2})$ are (part of) planes, helicoids, and hyperbolic paraboloids up to ambient isometries \cite[Theorem 2.3]{KKLSY}.
-It would be interesting to extend this characterization to GBCV spaces with rotational symmetry. \end{example}
+It is worth mentioning that the only ruled minimal surfaces in the Heisenberg space $\mathrm{Nil}^3=\mathbb{E}^{3}(0, \frac{1}{2})$ are (subsets of) planes, helicoids, and hyperbolic paraboloids up to ambient isometries \cite[Theorem 2.3]{KKLSY}.
+It would be interesting to extend this characterization to Killing submersions with rotational symmetry. \end{example}

-We will construct a Calabi-type correspondence between graphs with mean curvature function $H$ in the Riemannian GBCV space $\mathbb{E}^{3}(M, \tau)$ and spacelike graphs with mean curvature function $\tau$ in the Lorentzian GBCV space $\mathbb{E}^{3}(M,H)$.
-More explicitly, we obtain:
+We now state our Calabi type correspondence between graphs with prescribed mean curvature $H$ in the Riemannian space $\mathbb{E}^{3}(M,\tau)$ and spacelike graphs with prescribed mean curvature $\tau$ in the Lorentzian space $\mathbb{E}^{3}(M,H)$.